CityofToronto/bdit_king_pilot_dashboard/README.md

 #### Modifying Your Component Class
 Your component class is what is called when you access it in your `usage.py`, it also controls what will be rendered for your component.
 The following layout is used to explain what is recommend for your component using D3:
 ```
+... helper functions can be defined outside the class, but they can't access the props without binding ...
+... they can be passed the data from methods inside the class or by using a accessor function ...

 class <Component Name> extends Component {
   constructor(props) {
     super(props)